 If you’re into the three Rs of recycling – like a true Vancouverite – you can make a gorgeous springtime wreath from the egg cartons that formerly housed all those colourful dyed eggs that you made.

-Put on something bright and go for a stroll.
+Put on something bright and go for a stroll in the neighbourhood.
 Admire the spring blossoms, take a breath of fresh air, and rediscover simple pleasures.